dfilaretti/WeirdDrums/README.md

 # LDS - Little Drum Synth

-A simple drum synthesiser plugin.
+A simple drum synthesiser plugin inspired by the awesome [Sonic Charge Microtonic](https://soniccharge.com/microtonic), one of my favourite plugins.
+All sounds are synthesised in realtime, no samples are used.

+It is written in C++ and the [JUCE](https://juce.com/) framework.

 ![Waveshaper-Screenshot](media/img/screenshot-medium.png)